dsmellie/kickstarter-analysis/README.md

 The first conclusion I can draw about the Outcomes based on Launch Date is that theater projects launch in the summer months (April to August).
 These five months have 693 out of 1369 results.
 This information was determined by using SUM(E9:E13) on my Outcomes based on Launch Date worksheet.
 However, projects launched in these months are not significantly more likely to succeed than the average.
 By calculating the percentage of successes, I determined that projects launched in these months succeed 63.63% of the time compared to an average success rate of 61.28%.
 I determined these percentage by using SUM(B9:B13) to sum the successes for the results then dividing that sum by SUM(E9:E13) and comparing it to total successes divided by total projects.
 My second conclusion is that projects launched in June are the most likely to succeed.
 By dividing the successes each month by the failures, I found June projects succeed 65.35% of the time.
 This percentage is higher than any other month.
 - What can you conclude about the Outcomes based on Goals?
 The main conclusion I draw from outcomes based on goals is that Kickstarter campaigns that try to raise more money are less likely to be successful.
-Projects that try to raise under $1000 succeed 71% of the time while those that try to raise over $50000 succeed just 19.37% of the time.
+Projects that try to raise under $1000 succeed over 75% of the time while those that try to raise over $50000 succeed just 12.5% of the time.
 - What are some limitations of this dataset?
 The first limit of the dataset is that it only contains projects up to 2017.
 It is quite possible that the trends we are analyzing have changed significantly since 2017.
 Second, the dataset is lacking data on donors.
 How often are successful projects often funded by friends and family or by former fans or customers of an established group?
 Both questions are relevant to our analysis as it may affect the likelihood of success of a project.